3 Examples of Hyper Personalized Marketing Campaigns

 Switch to dark mode

-Creating personalized customer experiences has become a winning strategy for brands in engaging customers with their brands and products.
+Creating personalized customer experiences has become a winning strategy for brands in engaging diverse audiences and global organizations with their products.
 In our content-driven and channel fragmented digital world, it means providing each user a unique content experience - one that matches his or her interests - across all your marketing touchpoints (email, social, web etc).
 How can brands contextualize their rich media assets for different customers?
 And how can they do this at scale?
 We handpicked 3 examples of successful personalized marketing campaigns from which we can draw inspiration.

 While personalization has been a marketing trend - and driver - for many years, it exists in many forms and has become more and more individualized over time.
 The practice is not only a necessary, but a powerful tool for engaging, converting and building relationships with customers.
 Today’s marketing strategies extend far beyond conventional use cases such as segmenting lists, using a customer’s first name in a promotional email or offering relevant ads on a website.
 To deliver truly personalized customer experiences to each unique individual, companies are finding more innovative ways of tailoring the online experience.
 One example is that of “hyper personalization,” a marketing personalization approach that combines customer data, artificial intelligence (AI) and automation to display the most relevant content for every user